mariobox/mariosanchez.org-metalsmith/src/articles/site.md

 Static site generators are programs that create static sites in a more efficient way, and they're ideal for blogs, or for small to medium sites where content doesn't change based on user input.
 A static site generator can be written in any programming language.
 Some of the most popular ones are build with Python, JavaScript, Ruby or Go.

-What these programs do is comb through one or more folders containing content files usually written in [Markdown](https://daringfireball.net/projects/markdown/) (e.g. blog posts) and converts them to HTML so that they can be understood by browsers.
+What these programs do is comb through one or more folders containing content files usually written in [Markdown](https://daringfireball.net/projects/markdown/) (e.g. blog posts) and converts them to HTML so that browsers can understand them.

 Static site generators use templating engines.
 A templating engine picks up specific parts of the content files and places them inside an HTML template.
 For example, something like <code>{{ title }}</code> in an HTML template would be a placeholder for the title of a post.
 When the program goes through the files in the content folder, it opens a file, identifies the title, and plugs it in the HTML template where the curly braces with the word &ldquo;title&rdquo; are.
 There are placeholders for other elements as well, like the body of the post, the date, etc.